 I love exploring cities that are easily navigated on foot.
 Lisbon is one of those places, and if you visit in February, as I did, conditions are perfect (clear blue sunny skies and comfortable temperatures) for discovering all the delights on offer – and all the necessary hill climbing.
 Lisbon is rich in history and culture, has great restaurants, bars and cafes, and beautiful decorative tiled buildings.
-The shops I was drawn to were those that celebrated the rich Portuguese heritage, artisans and crafts.
+Always on the look out for my favorite shops to share the best shops in Lisbon are those that celebrate the rich Portuguese heritage, artisans and crafts.
 I loved wandering around the streets of Lisbon, and wish I could have stayed longer.
-I’m already planning my next trip which will definitely include a visit to Sintra and Porto.
+So I’m already planning my next trip which will definitely include a visit to Sintra and Porto.

 A Vida Portuguesa